This double crust chicken pot pie is perfect when you’re looking for comfort food!

 - After the pie dough has chilled: On a floured work surface, roll out 1 half of the chilled pie dough.
 Turn the pie crust dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 With a small and sharp knife, trim the extra overhang of dough and discard.
 Place the chicken mixture on top.
 Top with frozen peas.
 Pour gravy over top.
 Roll out 2nd half of pie crust dough just as you did the first.
 Cover the pie with the 2nd crust and trim the extra overhang off the sides.
 Seal the edges by crimping with a fork or your fingers.
 With a small and sharp knife, slice a few small slits in the top crust for steam to escape.
 Using a pastry brush, brush crust and edges with beaten egg.

-Make ahead tip: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
+- Make Ahead & Freezing Instructions: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
 Assemble, fill, and bake the next day as directed.
 The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
 The unbaked OR baked pot pie freezes well for up to 2-3 months.
 Allow to thaw overnight in the refrigerator and bake as directed or bake to warm through.

-- Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
+- Pie Crust: Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
 Puff pastry works too.

 As directed in the recipe above, cubed chicken, celery, and carrots go into a pot.
 Fill with water to cover.
 Boil for 12 minutes.